Hayley French, PhD, MSc (IP), CLP – Chief Executive Officer

-Professor David Wraith, PhD – Chief Scientific Officer & Founder
+David Wraith, PhD – Chief Scientific Officer & Founder

 Christina Carnegie MB, BS, FFPM – Chief Medical Officer

+Christina Carnegie is the Chief Medical Officer of Apitope.
+Dr Carnegie trained in Anaesthesia and Intensive Care at St Bartholomew’s Hospital, London.
+Since leaving the NHS she has spent 30 years in the pharmaceutical industry and has held both executive and non-executive board positions in the US and the UK.
 For 11 years she was Medical Director of Abbott Laboratories in the UK.
-During this time she was responsible for the Clinical Research Operations within Great Britain and Ireland.
-In addition she was responsible for the Regulatory Affairs Group and had close liaison with the Regulatory Agencies in both Europe and the USA.
+During this time she was responsible for the clinical research operations within Great Britain and Ireland.
+In addition, she was responsible for the Regulatory Affairs Group and had close liaison with the Regulatory Agencies in both Europe and the US.

 She was also an active member of the Medical Committee of the Association of the British Pharmaceutical Industry.
-Since September 2000 Christina has been an independent Consultant to 11 pharmaceutical companies including 8 start-ups in both Europe and the USA.
+Since September 2000, Dr Carnegie has been an independent consultant to 11 pharmaceutical companies including 8 start-ups in both Europe and the US.
 Her activities include advising companies on their strategy for clinical development and product registration.
-In addition she has been actively involved in fund raising for both her clients and advising Venture Capitalists on their potential investments.
+In addition, she has been actively involved in fund raising for her clients and advising venture capitalists on their potential investments.

 Luc Lammens – Finance & HR Director